moonbuggy/docker-dnsmasq-updater/README.md

 The default `latest` tag points to the script version.

-The Agent images will be tagged `agent`.
+The agent images will be tagged `agent`.

 > [!NOTE]
 > After upgrading the Nuitka version, binary builds are currently larger than